The Original Ultimate Runner Competition

 The Original Ultimate Runner Competition consisted of running a 10k, 400 meters, 100 meters, a mile, and marathon all on the same day.
 The original Ultimate Runner Competition sought to answer these questions: Was a miler or middle-distance runner the best runner in the world?
 Was a sprinter the best in the world?
 Was a marathon runner or ultra-marathon runner the best runner in the world?

-I was a nationally ranked miler by my late 20's.
-However, aging legs are not a national-class runner's friend.
+I was a nationally ranked miler by my late 20s.
+However, aging legs are not a friend to a national-class runner.
 It was nearly time to hang up my spikes and move to the following chapters of life.
 I was in the final steps of my competitive running career, looking for one last challenge before I put my spikes away.

 When I saw the advertisement for the Ultimate Runner Competition in a national running magazine, I jumped at the chance to compete.
 The race seemed like climbing Mt.
 Everest to me at the time.
 It was the battle and adventure I was looking for at the time.
 You see, the original Ultimate Runner Competition consisted of running a 10k, 400 meters, 100 meters, mile, and marathon on the same day.